osrf/gazebo_design/time_series_2d_plots/time_series_2d_plots.md

 gazebo.msgs.PosesStamped
   + time
   - pose
-      - [0] [1] [2] [3] [4] [5]
+      - [name01]
           - name
           - id
           - position
             - x
             - y
             - z
           - orientation
             - x
             - y
             - z
             - w
+      - [name02]
+          - ...
 ~~~

-Clicking on an index number within the [x] bracket will highlight it and expose
-the fields of the `gazebo.msgs.Pose` message.
-The string value of the `name`
-field could be displayed next to the label but it will not be plottable.
-The
-numerical fields can be dragged over to the plotting area to begin plotting.
+Similar to the `time` field, the orientation field could also be converted from
+Quaternions to Euler angles for plotting.

 **Model**